Principles of Mobile Privacy

 Course Structure and Study Time

 The course consists of three sessions and you will gain access to all of them on the course start date.
-You will have the opportunity to ask questions about the content of the course on the course forum.
+You will have the opportunity to ask questions about the content of the course on the Ask the Expert session and the course forum.

 It should not take you more than two to three hours of study time per week to complete the course in three weeks.
 You will have, however, six weeks to complete it.
 If after six weeks you have not completed the course, you will have to start it again the next time it is offered.